VOCATION - WHO ARE PERMANENT DEACONS?

 A VOCATION OF SERVICE

 5.00pm Vespers: Office of Evening Prayer.
-Monday of the Fifth Week of Lent - 27th March 2023
+Tuesday of the Eighth Week in Ordinary Time - 30 May 2023

 1:10pm Mass at St Mary's Cathedral Sydney.
-Monday of the Fifth Week of Lent - 27th March 2023
+Tuesday of the Eighth Week in Ordinary Time - 30 May 2023

 Frequently Asked Questions